cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

 ## Overview

-Protocol buffers, also called Protobuf in the short form, are an open source, extensible, cross-platform and language-neutral method of serializing object data, primarily used for network communication.
+Protocol buffers, also called Protobuf in the short form, are an open-source, extensible, cross-platform, and language-neutral method of serializing object data, primarily used for network communication.
 There are several libraries for multiple platforms that all use a common interface description language to generate source code for encoding and decoding streams of bytes representing structured data.

-Originally designed and developed by Google, Protobuf has been an open source project since 2008 and serves as the basis for Remote Procedure Call (RPC) systems.
+Originally designed and developed by Google, Protobuf has been an open-source project since 2008 and serves as the basis for Remote Procedure Call (RPC) systems.

 `.proto` files contain data structures called messages.
 A compiler, `protoc`, interprets the `.proto` file and generates source code in supported languages, such as Go, C++, C#, Dart, Java, Python, and others.

 <HighlightBox type=”info”>

 Google provides the [gRPC project](https://blog.conan.io/2019/03/06/Serializing-your-data-with-Protobuf.html), a universal RPC framework that supports Protobuf directly.
-See the section titled [Compiler Invocation](https://developers.google.com/protocol-buffers/docs/reference/cpp-generated#invocation) for more information about this process.
+See the section titled [Compiler Invocation](https://developers.google.com/protocol-buffers/docs/reference/cpp-generated#invocation) for more information on this process.

 </HighlightBox>